Building Positive Safety Cultures.

-Content, the stuff we do, the work we take on, how we do it, all the conversations we have, the things in our lives…
+Content: the stuff we do, the work we take on, how we do it, all the conversations we have and all the things in our lives…

-Quite often organisations, departments, colleagues or employees, indeed customers or the community – however we chose to describe them – well actually they’re all just people, get drawn to focus on the Content – we get busy doing more stuff, after all it’s so tangible, (even addictive?) and it’s easy to measure…
+Context: the meaning we make of the above.
+Quite often organisations, colleagues or employees, indeed customers or our community, however we chose to describe them, they’re all just people.
+They get drawn into focusing on the Content and get busy doing more stuff, after all it’s so tangible, even addictive and it’s easy to measure…

-…and we start to lose connection with the Context.
+… we start to lose connection with the CONTEXT.

-As we lose connection to the Context we start to lose connection to the meaning, the Why we do what we do on a daily basis.
+As we lose connection to the Context, we start to lose connection to the meaning, the Why we do what we do.

-And this gives us great access/opportunity.
-Quite often large shifts in groups of people in organisations can be achieved less by looking at the Content, (although that may be necessary) but more by redefining and reinvigorating the Context, the frame of reference within which people go about their work.
+Quite often large shifts in groups of people can be achieved less by looking at the Content, although that may be necessary, but more by redefining and reinvigorating the Context, the frame of reference within which people go about their work.

-When people have more meaning for what it is they do each day, (and this connects with their personal values and beliefs) they can then choose themselves to do what is the right thing because they are connected to the bigger picture.
+When people have more meaning for what they do each day, this connects with their personal values and they can then choose themselves to do what is the right thing because they are connected to the bigger picture.

-Then this leads us to the distinction we use about leadership and management.
-Management is about handling complexity, and there is a hell of a lot of complexity (content) that needs to be managed each day and that is the role of management, a hugely vital role.
-Leadership is about creating simplicity…
+This then leads us to the distinction we use about leadership and management.
+Management is about handling complexity and there is a lot of complexity or content that needs to be managed each day.
+That is the role of management, a hugely vital role.

-And that simplicity starts with a Why, because when people are very clear on the Why, the context or the bigger picture, they are better able to work out what is needed and how best to achieve it.
-And this is particularly important in Safety or any organisations where there is remote working or a distributed population – people who are working autonomously and may not be closely supervised.
-It is extremely important under these conditions that people have the simplicity of leadership – great clarity on the context, the Why, because they don’t always have someone to confer with (to remind them of the Why).
-They have to make decisions themselves to do the right thing on the spot (in isolation).
+Simplicity starts with a Higher Purpose.
+When people are very clear on their Higher Purpose, the context or the bigger picture, they are more able to work out what is needed and how best to achieve it.
+This is particularly important in Safety or any organisations where there is remote working and people who work autonomously, who may not be closely supervised.
+It is extremely important under these conditions that people have the simplicity of leadership, great clarity on their Higher Purpose, the context, because they don’t always have someone to confer with and remind them of their Higher Purpose.
+They must make decisions themselves to do the right thing on the spot in isolation.

-And so quite often for any organisation, the great opportunity is to create that simplicity through great leadership – it is an opportunity to release the next level of performance.
-We have a choice as to where to intervene next, do we turn up the volume on the management side, i.e. more tools, systems, processes etc. or do we turn it up on the leadership side?
-But here’s the important point – the more we lead, the greater the clarity of our cause, our belief, our higher purpose, our Why, the less we have to manage.
+For any organisation to create simplicity through great leadership, is an opportunity to release the next level of performance.
+We have a choice where to intervene next, do we turn up the volume on the management side, i.e. more tools, systems, processes or do we turn it up on the leadership side?
+Here’s the important point, the more we lead, the greater the clarity of our Higher Purpose, our cause or belief, the less we have to manage.

-So, this is where WhyNot tends to focus to release extraordinary potential/performance through people in organisations.
-Because most organisations that have been around a bit have got management cracked – if they didn’t have this sorted the organisation simply wouldn’t exist anymore.
-So, the biggest potential we see is in the leadership/context space, getting reconnected at a very human level to why you do what it is you do and supporting/enabling people to see what it is they do as a full expression of that.
+This is where WhyNot tends to focus, releasing extraordinary potential and performance through your people within the organisation.
+Most organisations that have been around for a bit have got management cracked, if they didn’t, they simply wouldn’t exist anymore.
+The biggest potential we see is in the leadership and context space, getting reconnected at a very human level.
+Supporting and enabling people to see what it is they do as a full expression of that.